The next question on my list:

 Some Christians have noticed that, even though Paganism is incompatible with Jewish-style Monotheism, certain pagan myths can still be thought of as foreshadowing the Gospel in striking ways.
 Despite what some crackpots say, the stories about Jesus were not directly copied from pagan myths.
-However, elements such as e.g. gods being sacrificed to produce a harvest, or Odin hanging himself on a tree for nine days in order to gain wisdom, do hint at the method of salvation later provided through Christ.
+However, thematic elements such as e.g. gods being sacrificed to produce a harvest, or Odin hanging himself on a tree for nine days in order to gain wisdom, do hint at the method of salvation later provided through Christ.
 Christians can attribute this to the influence of the Holy Spirit preparing the nations to receive and understand the Gospel of Christ.
-Since human beings are created in the image of God, it is not surprising that human myths should in some way reflect our divine origins, as St. Tolkein argued in the conversation that resulted in St. Lewis' conversion:
+Since human beings are created in the image of God, it is not surprising that human myths should in some way reflect our divine origins, as St. Tolkien argued in the conversation that resulted in St. Lewis' conversion:

 “Dear Sir,” I said—Although now long estranged,